PyMySQL/mysqlclient/doc/FAQ.rst

   ImportError: No module named _mysql

-If you see this, it's likely you did some wrong when installing MySQLdb; re-read (or read) README. _mysql is the low-level C module that interfaces with the MySQL client library.
+If you see this, it's likely you did some wrong when installing tiledb-sql; re-read (or read) README. _mysql is the low-level C module that interfaces with the MySQL client library.

-Various versions of MySQLdb in the past have had build issues on "weird" platforms; "weird" in this case means "not Linux", though generally there aren't problems on Unix/POSIX platforms, including BSDs and Mac OS X. Windows has been more problematic, in part because
+Various versions of tiledb-sql in the past have had build issues on "weird" platforms; "weird" in this case means "not Linux", though generally there aren't problems on Unix/POSIX platforms, including BSDs and Mac OS X. Windows has been more problematic, in part because